bward96/strea-music/README.md

 💡 **Notes**

+    You must use your own Microsoft Azure app credentials (Client ID and Secret) The app will need the following permissions to work:
+    Files.Read — read access to the user’s OneDrive files.
+    Files.Read.All (optional) — read access to all user's OneDrive files (if you want admin-level visibility across multiple users or shared drives). offline_access — allows refresh token usage so users don’t have to log in every time.
+    User.Read — allows access to basic user profile (used for login/session management).

-    You must use your own Microsoft Azure app credentials (Client ID and Secret) This project is intended for personal or developer use only unless you’ve added proper security and deployment measures
+    This project is intended for personal or developer use only unless you’ve added proper security and deployment measures

 📜 **License**